caochao39/tare_planner/README.md

-This is a ROS package that implements an exploration planner for ground robots.
+This is a ROS package that implements the TARE exploration planner for ground robots.

 ## Publications
 - C. Cao, H. Zhu, H. Choset, and J. Zhang: Exploring Large and Complex Environments